-- Music Education - Composition
+- 60 Credit Hours: emphasis - Music Education Composition

 Dr. John R. Ashcroft Honorary Doctor of Leadership Missouri Secretary of State

 Dr. Jose L. L., Cornejo President, Supreme Court of Peru

 ENGLISH AS A SECOND LANGUAGE (ESL)

 The mission of the English as a Second Language (ESL) program at Midwest University is to give students an opportunity to develop and improve their English proficiency.
 The multi-level offerings will attempt to enhance student abilities in relaxed, formal, cultural, and academic venues.